nf-core/viralrecon/docs/output.md

 We used a Kraken2 database in this workflow to filter out reads specific to the host genome.
 The remainder of the reads are then passed to numerous de novo assembly algorithms in order to reconstruct the viral genome assembly.

-> Output FastQ files will only be saved in the output directory if the `--save_kraken2_fastq` parameter is supplied.

 **Output files:**

 * `assembly/kraken2/`
-  * `<SAMPLE>.host.fastq.gz`: Reads that were classified to the host database.
+  * `*.host.fastq.gz`: Reads that were classified to the host database.
-  * `<SAMPLE>.viral.fastq.gz`: Reads that were unclassified to the host database.
+  * `*.viral.fastq.gz`: Reads that were unclassified to the host database.
-  * `<SAMPLE>.kraken2.report.txt`: Kraken taxonomic report.
+  * `*.kraken2.report.txt`: Kraken taxonomic report.
 See [here](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual#sample-report-output-format) for a detailed description of the format.

+> **NB:** Output FastQ files will only be saved in the output directory if the `--save_kraken2_fastq` parameter is supplied.

 ### SPAdes